Companies

 “approved central securities depository” means, in

-relation to an approved stock exchange, the central securities
+relation to an approved securities exchange, the central securities

 depository –